caggursoy/PsychoPy-Intro-Course/scripting/stroop/builder_exp/README.md

-# Creating a basic Stroop task experiment from scratch
+# Creating a basic Stroop task experiment from scratch using builder interface

-## Using builder interface

-### Step 1: Set Up the Experiment
+## Step 1: Set Up the Experiment

 - Open PsychoPy Builder: